Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 1642 until Present

-The earliest known references to church buildings in the Chuckatuck Parish are in the land grant of 1672 to George and Harvey Billingsley by Governor Berkley.
+The earliest known references to church buildings in the Chuckatuck Parish are in Governor Berkley's land grant of 1672 to George and Harvey Billingsley.
 This original grant was obtained by John Billingsley, a persecuted Quaker.
 He lost the land.
 At that time, being a Quaker was sufficient reason for the government to take the land.
 It was returned to Governor Berkeley who passed it on to George and Harvey Billingsley, with the understanding one and one half acres of the 500 acre grant would be reserved for the Chuckatuck Parish Church.
 Evidence uncovered by archaeologists digging in the area in 1940 showed bricks indicating a bell tower foundation.
 It is near the present site of St. John’s.
 It was thought that may have been part of the first building around 1642.

 Tithes for the support of the Anglican Church in Virginia were suspended in 1776 and never restored.
-Apparently, the church was well attended in 1779 and it became necessary to build a gallery.
-Following the disestablishment of the Church of England 1785, it was necessary to abandon the building.
-It was later repaired and resumed service in 1826.
+The church was well attended in 1779, and it became necessary to build a gallery.
+Following the disestablishment of the Church of England in 1785, it was necessary to abandon the building.
+It was later repaired, and services resumed in 1826.
 As mentioned before, the name was changed to St. John’s in 1828.

 During the Civil War, there was damage done to the church when Union soldiers passed through the Village of Chuckatuck as they were escaping the Confederate soldiers after the siege of Suffolk.
-In 1888 St. John’s was again remodeled as it appears today.
+In 1888, St. John’s was again remodeled as it appears today.
 According to records, the inside structure and the stained glass windows date to the time of remodeling in 1888.
-There have been repairs and replacements to the building as needed to allow its continued use thru the years.
+Repairs and replacements have been made to the building as needed to allow its continued use through the years.

-The J. Russell Kirk Parrish house was constructed in 1971 on land donated by the Smith family of Norfolk who owned the adjoining farm.
-An addition was completed on the Parish house in1990.
-Mr. Russell Kirk’s granddaughter, Lynn Kirk Rose, recalled the following: “When I was growing up, I attended Sunday school at Wesley Chapel in the morning and then went to Saint John’s in the afternoon.
+The J. Russell Kirk Parish house was constructed in 1971 on land donated by the Smith family of Norfolk, who owned the adjoining farm.
+An addition was completed on the Parish house in 1990.
+Mr. Russell Kirk’s granddaughter, Lynn Kirk Rose, recalled, “When I was growing up, I attended Sunday school at Wesley Chapel in the morning and then went to Saint John’s in the afternoon.
 My grandfather and grandmother would attend Sunday School at Wesley Chapel and then Church at both locations.”
 According to the history of Wesley Chapel, Mr. and Mrs. Kirk also taught Sunday school classes at Wesley Chapel.
+The adult bible class was named the J. Russell Kirk Bible Class.

-Since 1998, Saint John’s has been served by either part time or full time priests.
-The Reverend Les Ferguson began serving the congregation full time in 2010.
+Since 1998, Saint John’s has been served by either part-time or full-time priests.
+The Reverend Les Ferguson began serving the congregation full-time in 2010.
 Saint John’s membership today has increased.
-In the last several years membership has been up and down, as most of our churches have experienced.
-During these times, they have been able to remain an active, self- supporting parish.
-They participate in the activities with the local village Protestant churches.
-They have survived many years when times were difficult and still remain an effectual church in Chuckatuck today.
+In the last several years, membership has been up and down, as most of our churches have experienced.
+During these times, they have remained an active, self-supporting parish.
+They participate in activities with the local village Protestant churches.
+They have survived many years when times were difficult and remain an effectual church in Chuckatuck today.

 CLICK HERE to visit the Graveyard Listing St. John’s Episcopal Church Suffolk